Subaru-PFS/doc/services/account.rst

 a science team member here, and usually you do not need any other account.
-But depending on your roles and contributions to the studies of PFS science cases and survey planning, you may need an account to use services at pfs.ipmu.jp (https).
+But depending on your roles and contributions to the studies of PFS science cases and survey planning, you may need an account to use services at `pfs.ipmu.jp (https) <https://pfs.ipmu.jp/>`_.
 In this case, please go back and read `Technical team member`_.
 In particular, if you plan to contribute to software development, you should follow the procedure as follows:

-* Contact a local site manager at your institute in the PFS technical team and formalize your commitment(s) to the software development.
+* Contact the local site manager at your institute in the PFS technical team and formalize your commitment(s) to the software development.
 * `Register to PFS JIRA <https://pfspipe.ipmu.jp/jira/secure/Signup!default.jspa>`_, if you need to participate in discussions by filing tickets, sending comments, and so on.
 * Send your GitHub account name by email to github at pfs.ipmu.jp, if you need to push to git repositories for software coding works, code reviews, and documentations.